beaulebens/keyring/readme.txt

 You can very easily write your own Service definitions and then use all the power of Keyring to hook into that authentication flow.
 See the [Keyring Developer's Guide](http://dentedreality.com.au/projects/wp-keyring/) for more details.

-Contributions are welcome either via [SVN patch/diff](https://plugins.svn.wordpress.org/keyring/trunk/), or via [Github pull request](https://github.com/beaulebens/keyring).
+Contributions are welcome via [Github pull request](https://github.com/beaulebens/keyring).

 == Installation ==